|Marshall H. Lewis is the author of |

 |Marshall is based in southwest Kansas. |

-He serves as clinical director of Southwest Guidance Center,
+He serves as executive director of Southwest Guidance Center,

 a Kansas-licensed community mental heath center.